Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 "_Ahhhhh, don't embarrass me._"

 Noah: "You really do come across as an instructor."
-Taion had already got back up after recuperating.
+Taion had already stood back up after recuperating.

 "Hmhmhm, I'll take that as a compliment."